 The Police Department has 24 full-time police officers, and utilizes part-time officers regularly for additional patrol.

 - Bureau of Special Operations

 The Bureau of Special Operations is comprised of a specialized group of officers and equipment used to address any additional needs of our community.
 Within this bureau, the Community Policing Unit, provides specialized community outreach assistance as well as assisting our patrol division.
-The Police K9 program and Reserve Police Unit are also included in this bureau.
+Code Enforcement, the Police K9 program and Reserve Police Unit are also included in this bureau.